flipjs/blog-source/source/_posts/more-on-extracting-google-plus-photos.md

 tags: [javascript, node, gplus]
 ---

 This is a follow-up on my recent post called [Extract photos from Google Plus](/2014/08/07/extract-photos-from-google-plus/).
-A close friend of mine, Ronneil at [http://c0debreaker.github.io/](http://c0debreaker.github.io/), suggested that we can also use an external module called ['request'](https://github.com/mikeal/request), instead of the native module http.
-It is much simpler to use to make http calls.
+A close friend of mine (and Angular Hacker), Ronneil at [c0debreaker.github.io/](http://c0debreaker.github.io/), suggested that we can also use an external module called ['request'](https://github.com/mikeal/request).
+This is much simpler to use to make http calls, than using the native module 'http'.
 See the code below:

 ```js
 var request = require('request')